HopTB/HopTB.jl/README.md

 HopTB.jl is a tight-binding package written in julia.
 The package has the ability of dealing with non-orthogonal tight-binding models and aims at both first principle calculations of real materials and model calculations.

-For real materials, HopTB.jl currently has interfaces with Wannier90, openMX and FHI-aims.
+For real materials, HopTB.jl currently has interfaces with Wannier90, OpenMX and FHI-aims.
 Tight-binding systems are created with these density functional packages and HopTB.jl is a post-processing tool.

 For model calculation, HopTB.jl has a similar API as pythtb to construct tight-binding models.